intel-lab-lkp/linux/Documentation/arch/x86/resctrl.rst

 "mba_MBps":
 	Enable the MBA Software Controller(mba_sc) to specify MBA bandwidth in MBps
+"total":
+	Use total instead of local memory bandwidth to drive the MBA Software Controller
 "debug":
 	Make debug files accessible.
 Available debug files are annotated with "Available only with debug option".